 10. Stay in touch

 Make sure you get everyone’s name and address or social media details so you can stay in touch.
-I made great friends with both volunteers and people from the local community.
-I would hate if they were no longer a part of my life.
+I made great friends with both volunteers and people from the local community and I would hate to lose touch with them.
 Show your appreciation and develop long term, meaningful friendships - you’ll want to come back and visit them!

 To continue researching your volunteering abroad, be sure to browse all of IVHQ’s volunteer abroad programs, or start your volunteer journey by applying below.